sourcegraph/handbook/content/departments/support/strategy-goals/FY23Q2-OKR-plan.md

 # FY23Q2 OKR plan

-In support of our company level OKR to provide a world-class admin experience, we will:
+In support of our company level OKR to _provide a world-class admin experience_, we will:

-Lower support resolution time from 8.4 days on average to 7 days or less.
+- Lower support resolution time from 8.4 days on average to 7 days or less.
-Increase our internal enablement library from 6 courses to 11.
+- Increase our internal enablement library from 6 courses to 11.

 To accomplish this: